kiran-kumar011/eventMate/README.md

 # EventMate — Create & Edit Events · Images · Location · Reminders

-When running the app locally, please verify the behaviour on an Android device or emulator to ensure everything works as expected.
+When running the app locally, please make sure to test it on an Android emulator or a physical Android device to verify that all features and behaviors work as expected.

 A React Native app built with **Expo SDK 51**, **React Native 0.74**, and **expo-router**.